-Successful Offeror receiving award shall enter into a formal written contract.
+The successful Offeror receiving an award shall enter into a formal written contract.
 No performance or payment bond is required for this contract.

-No work is to be undertaken by the Contractor prior to the effective date of contract.
-The State of Hawaii is not liable for any work, contract, costs, expenses, loss of profits, or any damages whatsoever incurred by the Contractor prior to the official effective date.
+No work is to be undertaken by the Contractor prior to the contract's official commencement date.
+The State of Hawaii is not liable for any work, contract, costs, expenses, loss of profits, or any damages whatsoever incurred by the Contractor prior to the official starting date.